 Help your lawn use its water more efficiently by keeping the roots shaded.
 Don’t cut your grass shorter than three inches.
 It’s also important to aerate once a year to improve water penetration.

 If you have a pool, take the advice of your Portland plumber and invest in a cover.
-It doesn’t have to be anything fancy, it has to be just enough to keep bugs and leaves out and extend the life of the water.
-Emptying and refilling a pool on a regular basis is a huge drain on water resources.
+It doesn’t have to be anything fancy; it has to be just enough to keep bugs and leaves out and extend the life of the water.
+Emptying and refilling a pool regularly is a huge drain on water resources.
 If you do need to empty it, do it as gradually as possible so the plants in your yard can get the most benefit.

 For more water conservation tips, call 3 Mountains Plumbing today!